TriplyDB/Documentation/docs/triply-client-js/index.md

 organization) of he copy is specified with parameter `account`.
 The name of the copy is specified with parameter `dataset`.

+This operation does not overwrite existing datasets: if the copied-to dataset already exists, a new dataset with suffix `-1` will be created.

 #### Dataset.delete()

 Deletes the dataset.
 This includes deleting the dataset metadata, all